OpenEMS/openems/doc/readme.md

 Following commands are all the same, no matter if UI is connected to Edge or to Backend.

-Backend is transparently proxying requests to a connected Edge if necessary, adding the UI token as identifier to the request id:
+Backend is transparently proxying requests to a connected Edge if necessary, adding the UI token as identifier to the message id:

 ```
 {